 DUI arrests don't always lead to convictions in court.
 Police officer mistakes, faulty breathalyzers and crime lab errors may get your charges reduced or dismissed.
 Visit our California DUI page to learn more.

 When are children in California too young to be prosecuted?

 California relies on a blanket assumption that children under 14 are legally incapable of committing crimes.
-This means that even if they physically commit a crime, it will most likely not qualify as such because children this young don't have the maturity or mental capacity to understand the wrongfulness of their actions.
-If, however, a prosecutor believes that the child did appreciate the nature of his/her actions, the prosecutor would file the case in juvenile court and arrange for a California juvenile adjudication hearing…the equivalent of an adult's trial.
+This means that even if they physically commit a crime, it will most likely not qualify as such because children this young don’t have the maturity or mental capacity to understand the wrongfulness of their actions.
+If, however, a prosecutor believes that the child did appreciate the nature of his/her actions, the prosecutor would file the case in juvenile court and arrange for a California juvenile adjudication hearing.
+This is the equivalent of an adult’s trial.

 1. At what age might children appreciate the wrongfulness of their actions?

 The answer depends on the individual child, as some children are more mature than others.

 With that said, though, some children are definitely too young to appreciate the nature of their actions.
 For example, if a two-year-old accidentally shot a real gun and killed a parent, the child would have no clue that what he/she did was wrong.

 But what if it wasn’t a two-year-old, but rather a ten-year-old?
 What about a 13-year-old?
 A 17-year-old?
 Then the facts of a case come into play.
 A judge would have to analyze them to determine if the child truly appreciated his/her wrongdoing.